Location: Europe - United Kingdom

 Films must be certified as culturally British, by an undemanding points system based on content, talent and facilities.
 But there’s no cap on expenditure, and the tax break even applies to the salaries of non-European talent.

-, which is responsible for attracting foreign productions and helping them to navigate the tax credit, is now based at Film London.
+The UKFC’s certification unit has moved to the British Film Institute, while the British Film Commission, which is responsible for attracting foreign productions and helping them to navigate the tax credit, is now based at Film London.

 The UKFC’s Film Fund has also moved to the BFI, with its annual budget increased from $24 million to $29 million.
 It sometimes backs foreign helmers making British films, such as Jane Campion and Lone Scherfig.